rockettheme/docs/Docs/joomla/basic/menu_manager.md

 **Parent Item** (point 7) is useful when you wish to set a particular menu item in a submenu to another item.
 For example, a more specific topic within a larger topic.

-The **Ordering** field (point 8) gives you the ability to set a menu item which the item you're editing will appear after in the menu.
+The **Ordering** field (point 8) gives you the ability to set a menu item which the item you are editing will appear after in the menu.
 If you want the menu item to appear after the Home link, this would be set to *Home*.

 **Access** (point 9) allows you to determine which user group will be able to see this link in the menu.